 The best ear cleaner to use is the one recommended to you by your dog’s veterinarian.
 Your vet knows the inner workings of your dog best—so it is important to consult with them before diving in and cleaning your furry friend’s ears.

-What Tools You Need to Clean Your Dog’s Ears
+What Tools Do You Need to Clean Your Dog’s Ears?

 Since you should leave the internal canal cleaning of your dog’s ears to your veterinarian, the tools you will need to clean the exterior of your dog’s ears are simple.
 Here are the materials you need: